This post may contain affiliate links. Please see disclosure form more information.

 Instructions

-- In a large mixing bowl, beat egg until slightly fluffy
+- In a large mixing bowl, whisk egg until slightly fluffyย

-- Add the flour, brown sugar, baking powder, sea salt, nutmeg and cinnamon, butter and mix well
+- Add the flour, brown sugar, baking powder, sea salt, nutmeg and cinnamon, butter and gently mix

-- Cook pancakes on one side until bubbles form and begin to pop, flip over, and cook on other side until light brown
+- Cook pancakes on one side until bubbles form and begin to pop, about 2-3 minutes, flip over, and cook on other side for another 1-2 minutes until golden brown

 Notes